 Limit strains and sprains of the wrists, arms, and shoulders, of maintenance workers by choosing hand tools carefully.
 Hand tools should:

-- Use trigger bars rather than single finger triggers.
+- have trigger bars rather than single finger triggers; and

-- Not be used when performing highly repetitive manual motions by hand.
-You should use power tools instead (e.g., use power screwdrivers instead of manual screwdrivers).
+- not be used when performing highly repetitive manual motions by hand.
+Use power tools instead.

 To decrease ergonomic stressors when employees are performing cleaning tasks employees should: